Kaozix1776/Profiteers-Mission-Framework/README.md

 - Others (mostly forum/discord posters who've helped me but I've forgotten their names).
 This shared code is licensed under their original terms, usually [APL-SA](https://www.bohemia.net/community/licenses/arma-public-license-share-alike) or adjacent.

+This project has been forked by Evelyn Redgrave to use withing the Profiteers with the permission of the original creator Guac.

 This Mission Template overall, namely my first-party contributions, is licensed under [APL-SA](https://www.bohemia.net/community/licenses/arma-public-license-share-alike).
 Please pay attention to Section 3 of the license, which refers to your specific duties in attribution and maintaining its share-alike status.